airbytehq/airbyte/docs/using-airbyte/core-concepts/typing-deduping.md

 # Typing and Deduping

 This page refers to new functionality added by [Destinations V2](/release_notes/upgrading_to_destinations_v2/).
 Typing and deduping is the default method of transforming datasets within data warehouse and database destinations after they've been replicated.
-Please check each destination to learn if Typing and deduping is supported.
+Please check each destination to learn if Typing and Deduping is supported.

 ## What is Destinations V2?